tomkaith13/fhirQ-decision-engine/Readme.md

 # FHIR Questionnaire Decision Engine

 ## Summary
-This dockerized container will be used to deploy code that will take in a series of FHIR Questionnaire and once processed, consumer of the app can call into the app by sending a FHIR QuestionnaireResponse
+This dockerized web-app will be used to deploy code that will take in a series of FHIR Questionnaire and once processed, consumer of the app can call into the app by sending a FHIR QuestionnaireResponse